-Tripura to get North East’s first 800 MW Pumped Storage Power Plant: Power Minister
+Tripura to get Northeast’s first 800 MW Pumped Storage Power Plant: Power Minister

 The announcement was made during the 29th North Eastern Region Power Committee meeting held in Guwahati.

-The Power Minister also played a pivotal role in preventing a proposed hike in gas prices for the OTPC Palatana power project, a move that would have imposed a financial burden on all North Eastern states.
+The Power Minister also played a pivotal role in preventing a proposed hike in gas prices for the OTPC Palatana power project, a move that would have imposed a financial burden on all Northeastern states.
 His strong opposition led to the rejection of the proposal.

 Nath highlighted Tripura’s clean energy efforts, noting the installation of 45,000 solar street lights, 4,900 solar pumps, 215 micro-grids, and rooftop/off-grid solar projects totaling 26 MW of generation capacity.